 Then I was awake on the train, pulling into Philadelphia.
 I’m left with two important questions.
 Why did I climb up that rope, Diane?
 And where exactly did I go?

 Diane, it’s early.
 I’ve still not slept.
 It began to feel as if my uneasiness were being reflected back at me from the walls of my room.
-So I left the hotel.
-And have been walking the empty streets in widening circles.
+So I left the hotel, and I have been walking the empty streets in widening circles.
 I’m nearly at the Bureau.
 Maybe I should go inside and wait for the ride to Pittsburgh?
 I hate to think of it.
 They’d probably take one look and lock me up with W.

 There’s a light rain falling, but I have a warm jacket.